 9) Your own commentary about the organization’s place in the larger movement.
 What role is your organization playing in moving the larger set of issues forward?
 Be able to describe how your organization works with others (donors love this)

-10) A small index card with eleven words written clearly on it.
+10) A small index card with ten words written clearly on it.
 At some point during your meeting, excuse yourself and hit the rest room.
 Read the card.
 Here’s what it says:

 My love for this organization trumps my fear of asking.